doing-science-to-stuff/ndt/aws/README.md

 ### Attaching a snapshot

-If you created a snapdhot before deleting the cluster, you can use that snapshot as the starting point for future cluster instances.
+If you created a snapshot before deleting the cluster, you can use that snapshot as the starting point for future cluster instances.

 1. Open the [snapshots console](https://console.aws.amazon.com/ec2/v2/#Snapshots).